-If you’re in need of a break from your living room, there are a number of lovely walks less than an hour away from Bristol which are worth getting your walking boots on for.
+We spent a lot of time indoor during December.
+So if you’re in need of a break from your living room this January, there are a number of lovely walks less than an hour away from Bristol which are worth getting your walking boots on for.
 From nearby Clifton Downs and Ashton Court Estate to further afield with a cliff-top walk across Cheddar Gorge.
 Check out these stunning winter walks less than an hour from Bristol here.

 9. Try a cracking curry from Bristol’s TikTok kings of Indian cuisine

 Last month, we spoke to one of our favourite curry houses in Bristol.
 Not only have they conquered Indian cuisine, however, but somehow TikTok too.
 With 30k followers on TikTok and 14K followers on Instagram, Urban Tandoor have gained quite the cult following in Bristol.
 Unsurprisingly, they picked up the Diners Choice Award – “a new category that rewards curry establishments that are able to engage their customers through social media” – at last year’s British Curry Awards.
 See behind the scenes of your favourite TikToks this January and order a cracking curry too.

 10. Wig out at the return of Bath Jazz Weekend

 If you ask us, the first weekend of January is the hardest of the year.
 Luckily the Bath Jazz Weekend has returned just in time to lift our spirits.
 After two years away, it invites some of Europe’s finest jazz musicians to Bath at Widcombe Social Club.
 From January 6 to 8, expect some of the best and highest quality contemporary jazz to take the stage, such as Karen Street’s L’Esprit Du Jazz, Robert Mitchell’s True Think, Orphy Robinson, Comfort in Chaos and many more.
 Learn more here.